delta-emil/city-planner-pharaoh/README.md

     - alternative idea: have a paste button/Ctrl+V activate placing the buildings from clipboard like when dragging
 - undo/redo
 - nicer display names for buildings
+- fix farm irrigation - understand and fix the algorith; show on floodplains

 Low prio: